-I. The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year are given hereunder:
+i.
+The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year are given hereunder:

 Name Designation Remuneration paid during FY 2024-25 (Rs.)
-Ratio of remuneration to median remuneration of employees (Including Whole-time Directors)
+Ratio of remuneration to median remuneration of employees (Including Whole-time Directors) Mr. Rajeev Kothari Managing Director - -

-Mr. Jitendra Managing 15,00,000 10

-Kumar Goyal Director

 - ii.
-The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year are given hereunder: NIL - iii.
-The percentage of increase in the median remuneration of employees in the financial year: NIL. - iv.
-The number of permanent employees on the role of Company as on 31st March, 2025 is 3 nos., including Executive Directors. - v.
+The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year are given hereunder: Nil - iii.
+The percentage of increase in the median remuneration of employees in the financial year: Nil. - iv.
+The number of permanent employees on the role of company as on 31st March, 2025 is 4. - v.
 Average percentile increases already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:

-Average percentage increase in salaries of employees Nil other than managerial personnel during 2024-25 The percentage increase in the Managerial Remuneration Nil vi.
+Average percentage increase in salaries of employees Nil other than managerial personnel during 2024-25 The percentage increase in the Managerial Nil Remuneration vi.
 Affirmation that the remuneration is as per the remuneration policy of the company: The Board of Directors of the Company affirms that the remuneration is as per the Remuneration Policy of the Company.